 Mexico's Economy Facts, Opportunities, and Challenges

-Fewer Mexicans Immigrate to America Than Vice Versa
+More Americans Immigrate to Mexico Than Vice Versa

 Mexico is quickly becoming an emerging market heavy-weight.
 In 2017, its gross domestic product was $2.4 trillion.
-This was much less than its primary trading partner, the United States ($17.9 trillion) but larger than its other NAFTA partner, Canada ($1.6 trillion).
+This was much less than its primary trading partner, the United States, with a GDP of $17.9 trillion.
+But it was larger than its other North American Free Trade Agreement partner, Canada.
+Its GDP was only $1.6 trillion.
 Mexico's geographic size is equivalent to Saudi Arabia.
 But it supports five times as many people while exporting one-fourth of the oil.

-Mexico's 2017 GDP growth rate was 2.1 percent, about the United States, but less than Canada's 3.0 percent growth. same as its other NAFTA partners.
+Mexico's 2017 GDP growth rate was 2.1 percent, about that of the United States, but less than Canada's 3.0 percent growth.
 Mexico's growth has slowed since 2016, when it was 2.3 percent.
 Its standard of living, as measured by GDP per capita, was $19,500.
-It's less than half of its other NAFTA partners.
+That's less than half of its other NAFTA partners.

 Mexico's Economy Depends on Exports

 Mexico is the 13th largest exporter in the world.
-In 2017, 81 percent of its exports went to the United States.
+In 2017, the United States received 81 percent of Mexico's exports.
 Trade with the United States and Canada has tripled since NAFTA's signing in 1994.
 More than 90 percent of Mexico's trade is under 12 free trade agreements.
 Mexico has agreements with 44 countries, more than any other nation.
 These trade agreements are a big reason for Mexico's success.

 Mexico manufactures and exports the same amount of goods as the rest of Latin America combined.
 Foreign trade is a larger percentage of Mexico's economy than any other large country.
-Mexico's #1 export is manufactured products.
+Mexico's No. 1 export is manufactured products.
 It also exports silver, fruits, vegetables, coffee, and cotton.

-Mexico is the world's eighth largest producer of oil, at nearly three million barrels per day.
+Mexico is the world's eighth largest producer of oil, at almost 3 million barrels per day.
 This is less than Canada, Iran, or Iraq but more than other big exporters such as Kuwait, Brazil, or Nigeria.